FabricTOC/FabricTOC/docs/AdminGuide/HowOrganized/HowOrganized.md

 ## Concepts, Tasks and References

 Documentation topics are designed to match your needs and experience.
-Topics will either be a **Concept**, a **Task** or a **Reference** topic depending on whether it's introducing a new idea, showing you how perform a specific task, or giving you more detailed information about a subject.
+Topics will either be a **Concept**, a **Task**, or a **Reference** topic depending on whether it's introducing a new idea, showing you how perform a specific task, or giving you more detailed information about a subject.

 ## New Administrators